fleetdm/fleet/handbook/company/communications.md

 Fleet uses the Zoom add-on for Google Calendar to schedule meetings (exceptions are customers that are non-negotiably required to use a different tool) when we [create calendar events](https://support.google.com/calendar/answer/72143?hl=en&ref_topic=10510646&sjid=7187599067132459840-NA#zippy=%2Cclick-an-empty-time-in-your-calendar).
 Our Zoom meetings are configured to let participants join before the host arrives, to make sure meetings start on time even if the host isn't there.

+## Google Calendar and scheduling
 To schedule a meeting within Fleet:
 - To add a Zoom meeting to a calendar event, click the "Add video conferencing" dropdown and select "Zoom Meeting."
 Google Calendar will automatically add the Zoom meeting details and instructions to join the event.
 - Enter the `@fleetdm.com` emails for each participant into the "Add guests" box in Google Calendar, and the calendar availability for each participant will appear in your view.
 - Select a meeting time, the participants will automatically be invited and a video conference will be attached to the invite (this can save a lot of communication overhead when scheduling with multiple participants).

 It is important to [set your workinghours](https://support.google.com/calendar/answer/7638168?hl=en&co=GENIE.Platform%3DDesktop) in Google Calendar and block out any personal time/events/PTO, so that team members do not inadvertently schedule a time when you are not available.

-- Many team members use the free tier of [reclaim.ai](https://reclaim.ai/) to synchronize personal event times (without event details) into their work calendars.
+Many team members use the free tier of [reclaim.ai](https://reclaim.ai/) to synchronize personal event times (without event details) into their work calendars.
 It is also common practice to block out time for focused work.

-<blockquote puropse="large-quote">In an all-remote company, "face time" matters.
+In an all-remote company, "face time" matters.
 Remember: even if someone's calendar is open, they have other work to do.
-Limiting (or batching up) internal meetings can enable longer, uninterrupted stretches of deep work.</blockquote>
+Limiting (or batching up) internal meetings can enable longer, uninterrupted stretches of deep work.

 ### Modifying an event organized by someone else
 To edit an event where someone else at Fleet is the organizer, you can first subscribe to their calendar in Google Calendar and then edit the event on their calendar.
 Your edits will automatically apply to all attendees.